NikhilCodes/VirtualBLU/README.md

 ### Probable Error and How to Fix them!
 - **Error #1**<br>
   This programme can't start because api-ms-win-crt-runtime-l1-1-0.dll is missing.
-Try to reinstall this.
+Try to reinstall this.<br>
   **FIX**<br>
   You are probably running Windows 7 (Service pack 1 missing) The default solution is to install KB2999226 update of Microsoft.